Young Avengers: Volume 1

-K'Lrt the Super-Skrull tries to take Teddy to the Skrull homeworld.
-K'Lrt reveals that Mrs. Altman is not Teddy's mother and kills her.
-In the aftermath, K'Lrt kidnaps Teddy.
-The Vision offers to locate more Young Avengers using his prior incarnation's contingency plan.
+Kl'rt the Super-Skrull tries to take Teddy Altman to the Skrull homeworld.
+Kl'rt reveals that Mrs. Altman is not Teddy's mother and kills her.
+In the aftermath, Kl'rt kidnaps Teddy.
+Vision offers to locate more Young Avengers using his prior incarnation's contingency plan.
 The Young Avengers break Thomas Shepherd out of a superhuman prison and recruit him.
 Tommy can move at superhuman speed and accelerate matter, destabilizing it enough to cause an explosion.
-The Super-Skrull tells Teddy of his true origin as the son of the Kree hero Captain Marvel and the Skrull princess Anelle.
+Super-Skrull tells Teddy of his true origin as the son of the Kree hero Captain Marvel and the Skrull princess Anelle.
 He then claims that Tommy and Billy are the Scarlet Witch and Vision's lost twin sons.
 Billy believes him, but Tommy does not.
 Kree and Skrull combat forces arrive and fight each other and the Young Avengers until Teddy, realizing his importance to both sides, calls for a ceasefire.
 The Avengers intervene and a Kree warrior fires at Captain America.
 Patriot intervenes and is gravely wounded.
-Hulkling and K'Lrt end the fighting by secretly shapeshifting into each other's forms.
-Captain America and K'Lrt, disguised as Hulkling, broker a shared custody between the races.
+Hulkling and Kl'rt end the fighting by secretly impersonating each other with their shapeshifting abilities.
+Captain America and Kl'rt, disguised as Hulkling, broker a shared custody between the races.

-At a hospital, Eli's grandfather donates his blood to Eli.
+At a hospital, Eli's grandfather Isaiah Bradley donates his blood to Eli, giving him genuine superpowers.
 Captain America again tells the Young Avengers to stop what they are doing.
-Kate blames their trouble on the Avengers for not training them.
+Kate Bishop blames their trouble on the Avengers for not training them.
 The Young Avengers repair the statues of fallen Avengers at Avengers Mansion.
-Eli now has superpowers as a result of the blood transfusion.
 Kate receives Hawkeye's bow and quiver from Captain America, and she takes the mantle of Hawkeye.
-Tommy arrives in costume and calls himself Speed.
+Tommy arrives in costume, calling himself Speed.